WebAssembly/spec/spectec/test-prose/TEST.md

 1. Let :math:`z` be the current state.

 #.
-Assert: Due to validation, a :ref:`number type <syntax-I32>` is on the top of the stack.
+Assert: Due to validation, a number type is on the top of the stack.

 #.
 Pop the value :math:`(\mathsf{i{\scriptstyle 32}}{.}\mathsf{const}~i)` from the stack.